-In addition to fully planar integration methods, bonding processes, in which circuits and μmechanics are merged by bonding one onto the wafer of the other, are presently undergoing a resurgence [19].
-In particular, the advent of more sophisticated aligner-bonder instruments are now making possible much smaller bond pad sizes, which soon may enable waferlevel bonding with bond pad sizes small enough to compete with fully planar processed merging strategies in interface capacitance values.
+There are number of other processes that can to some extent be placed in more than one of the above categories.
+These include front bulk-micromachining processes using anisotropic wet etchants [13] and other processes that slightly alter conventional CMOS processes [14].
+In addition, bonding processes, in which circuits and $\mu$ mechanics are merged by bonding one onto the wafer of the other, are presently undergoing a resurgence [15].
+In particular, the advent of more sophisticated aligner-bonder instruments are now making possible much smaller bond pad sizes, which soon may enable wafer-level bonding with bond pad sizes small enough to compete with fully planar processed merging strategies in interface capacitance values.
 If the bond capacitance can indeed be lowered to this level with acceptable bonding yields, this technology may well be the ultimate in modularity.

-Figure 9: (a) Cross-section of the MICS process [4]. (b) Overhead-view of a fully integrated micromechanical resonator oscillator fabricated using MICS [8].
+Fig. 11: (a) Cross-section of the MICS process [11]. (b) Overhead-view of a fully integrated micromechanical resonator oscillator fabricated using MICS [2].

 From a broader perspective, the integration techniques discussed above are really methods for achieving low capacitance packaging of microelectromechanical systems.
-As mentioned in Section 2, another level of packaging is required to attain high Q vibrating μmechanical resonators: vacuum encapsulation.
+As mentioned in Section II, another level of packaging is required to attain high Q vibrating μmechanical resonators: vacuum encapsulation.
 Although the requirement for vacuum is unique to vibrating μmechanical resonators, the requirement for encapsulation is nearly universal for all of the μmechanical devices discussed in this paper, and for virtually all micromechanical devices in general.
 In particular, some protection from the environment is necessary, if only to prevent contamination by particles (or even by molecules), or to isolate the device from electric fields or feedthrough currents.
-Needless to say, wafer-level encapsulation is presently the subject of intense research [20].
+Needless to say, wafer-level encapsulation is presently the subject of intense research [16].

-5. Conclusions
+V. Conclusions

 Micromechanical circuits attained via MEMS technologies have been described that can potentially play a key role in removing the board-level packaging requirements that currently constrain the size of communication transceivers.
-In addition, by combining the strengths of integrated μmechanical and transistor circuits, using both in massive quantities, previously unachievable functions become possible that may soon enable alternative transceiver architectures with substantial performance gains, especially from a power perspective.
-However, before generating too much enthusiasm, it should be understood that RF MEMS technology is still in its infancy, and much research is needed (e.g., on frequency extension, trimming methods, vacuum encapsulation, and much more) before fullyintegrated RF MEMS systems can become a reality.
+In addition, by combining the strengths of integrated $\mu$ mechanical and transistor circuits, using both in massive quantities, previously unachievable functions become possible that may soon enable alternative transceiver architectures with substantial performance gains, especially from a power perspective.
+However, before generating too much enthusiasm, it should be understood that RF MEMS technology is still in its infancy, and much research is needed (e.g., on frequency extension, trimming methods, vacuum encapsulation, and much more) before fully-integrated RF MEMS systems can become a reality.